LinusBorg/vue-simple-portal/package/README.md

     }),
     methods: {
       getOut() {
-        // calling this method this will trigger the transition,
+        // calling this method will trigger the transition,
         // which when finished, will disable the Portal
         // through the `afterLeave` hook callback
         this.showTransitionContent = false